Environmental Expertise. Career Clarity.

 Make the Gulf Region Your Classroom

-As part of the Master of Environmental Law program, you’ll connect your studies to real issues facing the Gulf region in Louisiana.
-Through experiential opportunities, policy lab work, and independent research study, you will gain a deep understanding of environmental law as it applies to current events and industry trends.
+As part of the Master of Environmental Law program, you’ll connect your studies to real issues facing the Gulf region in Louisiana and beyond.
+Through experiential opportunities, policy lab work, and independent research study, you will gain a deep understanding of environmental law as it applies to current events, legislation, and industry trends.

 Meet the Program Director